gear-tech/gear/README.md

 Gear ensures very minimal, intuitive, and sufficient API for running both newly written and existing programs on multiple networks without the need to rewrite them.

-Please refer to the [technical paper](https://github.com/gear-tech/gear-technical/blob/master/TECHNICAL.pdf) for some insights about how Gear works internally.
+Refer to the [technical paper](https://github.com/gear-tech/gear-technical/blob/master/TECHNICAL.pdf) for some insights about how Gear works internally.

 ## Getting Started

-1. For acquiantance with Gear, download and run Gear node connected to the testnet.
+1. To start familiarity with Gear, download and run Gear node connected to the testnet.

 2. Deploy and test smart contracts, check how it is going.
 A comprehensive amount of smart contract examples is available for your convenience and faster onboarding.